beeva-arturomartinez/beeva-best-practices/devops/git/README.md

 # Reset the Staging area and the Working directory to the most recent commit
 $ git reset --hard

-# Reset the Staging area to the most recent commit but keep the Working directory unchanged
+# Reset the Staging area to the specified commit but keep the Working directory unchanged
 $ git reset <commit>

+# Reset the Staging area and the Working directory to the specified commit
+$ git reset --hard <commit>
 ```

 #### git revert